Azure/autorest.clicommon/README.md

     #    cli-flatten-payload-max-poly-as-resource-prop-count: 8
     #    # max properties allowed from flatten of sub-class as param
     #    cli-flatten-payload-max-poly-as-param-prop-count: 8
+    #    # if you want to keep the flattened models even if they are not used
+    #    # default: false
+    #    cli-flatten-keep-unused-flattened-models: false
+    #    # setting this to false will skip parameter flattening for operations that have multiple requests (ie, JSON and BINARY)
+    #    # default: true
+    #    cli-flatten-multiple-request-parameter-flattening: true

     # example for split-operation
     # cli-directive: